 In early 1996, a jury in Norfolk County Superior Court found John Salvi guilty of two counts of first-degree murder and five counts of armed assault with intent to murder.
 The judge, who had determined that Salvi was mentally competent to stand trial, sentenced him to life imprisonment without the possibility of parole.
 Eight months later, authorities found Salvi dead in his cell in MCI Cedar Junction at Walpole (formerly known as Walpole State Prison); he had committed suicide.

 That same year, Preterm Health Services and Planned Parenthood merged and moved to a new clinic, the Greater Boston Health Center, on Commonwealth Avenue in Boston.

 Outside of the former site of the Planned Parenthood clinic, there is a small plaque that honors the memory of Shannon Lowney.
-There is no such plaque for Leanne Nichols outside of the former site of Preterm Health Services.
+For unknown reasons, there is nothing similar honoring Leanne Nichols outside of the former site of Preterm Health Services.

 For Planned Parenthood, Green Line (C Branch) to St. Mary’s Street station; the site is diagonally across the street.
 For Preterm Health Services, Green Line (C Branch) to Englewood Avenue station; the site is directly across the street.